Don't want to use word 'Retirement' because you are way too young: PM Modi to Raina | Sports-Games

 "In tune with our times, it requires quick fixes in double quick time.
 Again your promptness and speed were assets for this form," Modi said, lavishing praise on the IPL's most prolific batsman.
 His sharp fielding was also acknowledged in the Prime Minister's appreciation letter.

 "Your fielding was exemplary and inspiring.
 Some of the best catches in recent international cricket have your distinctive imprint.
 It would take days to count the number of runs you saved with your alertness on the field."
-The PM also praised Raina for his participation in social initiatives like 'Swachh Bharat Abhiyan' and the cause of women's empowerment..
+The PM also praised Raina for his participation in social initiatives like 'Swachh Bharat Abhiyan' and the cause of women's empowerment.
+"I am glad you are attached to India's cultural roots and proud of deepening youth's connect with our glorious ethos as well as value systems," Modi said.

+"I am confident you will have an equally fruitful and successful innings in whatever you wish to pursue in times to come."
+PTI KHS PM PM.

 ALSO READ